probe-lab/network-measurements/results/rfm16-bitswap-discovery-effectiveness.md

 ![connected-peers.png](../implementations/rfm16-bitswap-discovery-effectiveness/plots/connected-peers.png)

 The number of open connections over time seems roughly constant too, which is expected as libp2p is configured to keep around 1000 open connections.
+Note that the number of open connections has been exported using the libp2p `host.Network().Peers()` method.

 ### Success rate vs number of open connection